Germany And France Just Broke The US Boycott Of Syria

 The below is authored by Professor Joshua Landis of Syria Comment

 The real importance of France and Germany going to Turkey to meet Putin and Erdogan is that they are effectively hiving off from the US by joining the Astana process.
-They are breaking boycott of Syria, while preserving the "need for elections" talking point.
+They are breaking the boycott of Syria, while preserving the "need for elections" talking point.

 We may safely conclude that Assad will not permit any "political process" or constitutional committee to dislodge him or bring members of the opposition to power in Damascus.
 He has won the war.

 Europe is frightened for its security.
 It does not want the refugee situation nor the Jihadi situation in Europe to be made worse by an Idlib invasion.
 This is why Europe is in Istanbul.
-As Macron said, the Idlib deal my be sustained.
+As Macron said, the Idlib deal must be sustained.

 Russia has reiterated that the Idlib deal is temporary.
 The jihadists must be killed or arrested.
 But Russia wants the EU to engage and commit to reconstruction aid for Syria, which can help refugees return.